tehtnaz/tehtnaz/README.md

 - Hey.
-I make stuff; Games!
+I make stuff; Games! (and a discord bot too!)
-- I've made them in C and Unity
+- I've made them in C and C#/Unity (bot is in TS)
 - Check them out at https://tnaz.itch.io